frontendwizards/frontend-challenges/problems/memory-game/README.md

 ## Requirements

-- The game should have a grid of cards, each with a hidden animal emoji.
+- The game should have a grid of cards, each with a hidden emoji.
 - When the game starts, all cards are face down.
 - The player can flip two cards at a time.
 If the cards match, they remain face up.
 If not, they flip back over.
 - The player must match all pairs of cards to win the game.